bitst0rm-pub/Formatter/README.md

-# Formatter
+# 🧜‍♀️ Formatter

-Formatter is a config-file-driven plugin for Sublime Text `3` & `4` to beautify and minify source code.
+Formatter is a simple config-file-driven plugin for Sublime Text `3` & `4` to beautify and minify source code.

 **Key features:**